juliogomez/docker_cheatsheet/README.md

     PORT=$(docker port myapp | cut -d ":" -f 2)
     curl "localhost:$PORT/cgi-bin/ip"

-### 4.1 Linking containers with /etc/hosts (legacy)
+### 4.1 Linking containers with variables

-This way of linking containers is static and restarting containers will need linked containers to restart as well, so that port numbers are updated in /etc/hosts
+This way of linking containers is static and restarting containers will need variables to be updated:

 Run one container and store its IP address in a host variable: